johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 -	Forced conformity, however, will typically erupt, sooner or later, because people need to feel that they have been heard and listened to—especially those presenting a different perspective.

-By encouraging open debate, it is possible for members to learn how express strong and diverse views, without creating conflict or forcing conformity.
+By encouraging open debate, it is possible for members to learn how to express strong and diverse views, without creating conflict or forcing conformity.
 However, openness can be particularly challenging to foster in cultures where where conformity is highly valued and where traditional authority flows downwards from the top.

 Here are some practical suggestions that may help establish openness and diversity of opinion: